 - Be qualified and registered to vote in their county of residence

 - Complete an appropriate training program at the Mississippi Law Enforcement Officers’ Academy within one year of appointment, unless the candidate has at least five years of experience in law enforcement or has already attended the academy

-The DeSoto County Sheriff’s Department consists of several divisions, including a criminal investigations bureau, fugitive division, and special investigations bureau, leading to many employment opportunities for prospective Mississippi sheriff’s deputies and patrol officers.
+The DeSoto County Sheriff’s Department consists of several divisions, including a patrol division, criminal investigations bureau, fugitive division, and special investigations bureau, leading to many employment opportunities for prospective Mississippi sheriff’s deputies and patrol officers.
 The largest division in the Desoto County Sheriff’s Office is the uniform patrol, which deploys 64 officers across four units – patrol, K-9, school resource, and traffic.5 Prospective deputies for DeSoto County must meet the state-set requirements outlined above and must not have previous criminal convictions.